Compare Insurance Quotes

 – Liberty Mutual Rates By State

-Here’s a look at how Liberty Mutual stacks up in the 43 states where they offer car insurance coverage.
-Of those states, Liberty Mutual’s rates come in lower than average in only seven.
+Here’s a look at how Liberty Mutual stacks up in all the states.
+Liberty Mutual’s rates come in lower than average in only seven.

-The most expensive states to choose Liberty Mutual for your car insurance are Midwest neighbors North Dakota and Minnesota and Delaware, with rates more than 67 percent above average in all three states.
+The most expensive states to choose Liberty Mutual for your car insurance are Minnesota, North Dakota, and Delaware, with rates more than 200 percent above average in all three states.

 – Liberty Mutual Average Rates Compared to Top 10 Companies